HydAu/backstage/packages/ui/report.api.md

 import { Avatar as Avatar_2 } from '@base-ui-components/react/avatar';
 import { ButtonProps as ButtonProps_2 } from 'react-aria-components';
 import { CellProps as CellProps_2 } from 'react-aria-components';
-import { Collapsible as Collapsible_2 } from '@base-ui-components/react/collapsible';
 import { ColumnProps as ColumnProps_2 } from 'react-aria-components';
 import { ComponentProps } from 'react';
 import type { ComponentPropsWithRef } from 'react';
 import { DetailedHTMLProps } from 'react';
 import type { DialogTriggerProps as DialogTriggerProps_2 } from 'react-aria-components';
+import type { DisclosurePanelProps as DisclosurePanelProps_2 } from 'react-aria-components';
+import type { DisclosureProps as DisclosureProps_2 } from 'react-aria-components';
 import type { ElementType } from 'react';
 import { ForwardRefExoticComponent } from 'react';
 import type { HeadingProps } from 'react-aria-components';